timrozday-mgnify/emgapi-v2/workflows/README.md

 However, when mixed with long-running HPC jobs (e.g. multi-day nextflow pipelines), our implementation of Prefect will regularly re-run flows.

+The key is to make sure that expensive work, that should only be done once, is an at @task with a cache key that means it can be reused.
+See the "realistic example" flow for how to achieve this.

 ## Long-running pipelines
 Prefect assumes it will control a pipeline throughout execution; i.e. there is a process running on a prefect agent at all times a flow is running.